 In recent history, members of the same family have once again led Bank of Galesville.
 Ken Kopp was raised on his father’s farm in Centerville, obtained a Masters in Animal Husbandry and Ag Economics at UW-Madison, returned to full time farming and became a feed sales representative.
 Bank of Galesville recruited him in 1967 as Director and Vice President/Ag Loans.During this entire period, he continued to exhibit his prize-winning sheep and hogs at local, state and national shows capturing hundreds of prize awards.

 During his tenure starting in 1967, Kopp served as Director and President of Galesville Industrial Development Co.
 He helped form and was President of the non-profit Galesville Development Corp., which developed Lakeview Court with 24 senior citizen apartments and Sunset Addition with over 20 low to moderate income residences.
 He organized and was President of Ad Hoc Committee, a planning group that led to the formation of Citizens for Greater Galesville and later became part of the newly created Galesville Area Chamber of Commerce.
 He also served as President of the Gale College Historic Advisory Board.
 He was active with banking groups and was president of Wisconsin Bankers Association (WBA) Group 7 and Trempealeau Jackson County Bankers.
 He served several years on the WBA and Bank Marketing Section and the WBA Benefits and Pension Committee.
+Ken remained active as Chairman of the Board until 2006.

 Norm Faulstich became the bank’s president when Ken Kopp retired as President & CEO in 1994.
 Faulstich was instrumental in creating a full service brokerage office for bank customers.
 He also helped form the Galesville Area Chamber of Commerce and served as its first president in 1995 until December 1997.